 You have two options to get to Stockholm’s city center from the port at Frihamnen and you have to choose carefully because the port is served by two bus stops Frihamnen and Frihamnens färjeterminal (ferry terminal) which are located next to each other but one of them is just used on the way back.

 Depending on what you want to see and do in Stockholm during your cruise stop-over you may choose to get to the center by bus or by a combination of metro and bus.
 Getting to the city center may take you around 25-35 minutes.
 Other destinations like the island of Djurgården are less than 15 minutes away by bus.

 What to Do During a Long Cruise Stop-Over in Stockholm

-For the following visits you just need to take the bus number 76 towards Norra Hammarbyhamnen and get off at the selected bus stops that I am telling you.
+For the following visits or in case you just want to go to towards the center you need to take the bus number 76 towards Norra Hammarbyhamnen and get off at the following bus stops.

 If you want to visit the island of Djurgården because you are interested in famous museums (The Vasa Museum, The ABBA Museum*, Skansen, Spritmuseum, the new Viking Museum in Stockholm*, the aquarium and others … they are all located here) take the bus number 76 at Frihamnen bus stop and get off at Djurgårdsbron.

 If you want to travel to the area of Norra Djurgården where you will find panorama views from Käknastornet tower* and some of Stockholm’s free museums like Sjöhistoriska – The Maritime Museum, The Etnography Museum or The Museum of Science and Technics* take the bus 76 at Frihamnen and get off at Berwaldhallen.
 Then change to bus 69 bound for Käknastornet / Blockhusudden.